ngrx/effects/README.md

 ```

 #### Starting Multiple Effects
-If you don't want to connect each source manually, you can use the simple `mergeEffects()` helper function to automatically merge all decorated effects across any number of effect services:
+If you don't want to connect each source manually, you can use the `mergeEffects()` helper function to automatically merge all decorated effects across any number of effect services:

 ```ts
 import { OpaqueToken, Inject } from '@angular/core';